-The leadership team consists of all permanently appointed staff who have been working as a team since January 2016.
-The OIG noted that Facility leaders were actively engaged with employees and patients.
-Organizational leaders support efforts related to patient safety, quality care, and other positive outcomes (such as initiating processes and plans to maintain positive perceptions of the Facility through active stakeholder engagement).
-However, the presence of organizational risk factors, as evidenced by Patient Safety Indicator data and RCAs, may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.
-The leadership team was knowledgeable about selected SAIL metrics and should continue to take actions to maintain and improve care and performance of selected Quality of C the current "4-Star" rating.
-Care and Efficiency metrics that are likely contributing to
+The Facility's leadership team included the Director, Chief of Staff, ADPCS, and Associate Director.
+The Director, Chief of Staff, and ADPCS had been working together since June 2014, and the Associate Director joined the team in July 2017.
+The OIG noted that Facility leaders appeared actively engaged with employees and patients and supported efforts related to patient safety, quality care, and other positive outcomes.
+However, the presence of organizational risk factors, as evidenced by sentinel events, disclosures, and Patient Safety Indicator data, may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.
+Although the leadership team appeared knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve care and sustain performance of selected Quality of Care and Efficiency metrics that are likely contributing to the improvement from the previous "3-Star" rating to the current "5-Star" rating.